Hadjout

-Hadjout (حجـوط; ⵃⴰⵊⵊⵓⵟ), formerly Marengo during French colonization, is a town and commune in Tipaza Province in northern Algeria, approximately 78km to the west of the capital Algiers.
+Hadjout (حجـوط; ⵃⴰⵊⵊⵓⵟ), formerly Marengo during French colonization, is a town and commune in Tipaza Province in northern Algeria, approximately 78 km to the west of the capital Algiers.

 History

 In 1927 the watering trough and the semicircular basin which occupied the crossroads of the two main roads disappeared and were replaced by the Monument to the Dead of the War of 1914–1918, which marked the town center of Marengo Hadjout.

 In 1848, the village was named Marengo.
 In 1958, the commune became part of the department of Alger.
 After Algerian independence, it was renamed Hadjout.

 Marengo was founded on 17 September 1848; the plan of the village was signed by the captain of the genius Victor de Malglaive on 29 December 1849.
 By decree of 11 February 1851 that Louis-Napoleon Bonaparte, French, Signa, this village of colonists was given the name of Marengo, to honor the dedication of Colonel Gaspard, Joseph, Marie Caponne (1787-1862) who participated in the Napoleonic and Algerian conquests.